Treatment Options / by Arista Recovery Staff

 Understanding Veterans' Unique Rehab Needs

-Recovery needs for veterans are shaped by unique service experiences and the deep bonds forged in military life.
+Rehab needs for veterans are shaped by unique service experiences and the deep bonds forged in military life.
 If you're feeling overwhelmed by substance use and its ties to trauma or military culture, you're not alone.
 Veterans rehab midwest programs are designed to honor your service and deliver specialized addiction treatment.
+Research confirms roughly 11% of first-time Veterans Affairs patients meet criteria for substance use disorder.1 Use this section as your tool to assess whether a veteran-focused recovery path fits your circumstances.

 Prevalence of Addiction in Midwest Veterans

 If you feel like the statistics are stacked against you, you're not imagining it—addiction rates among Midwest veterans are truly significant.
-Data show 10.5% of male veterans struggle with alcohol use disorders and 4.8% with drug use disorders1.

 Recognizing Co-Occurring Mental Health Conditions